-- 1 If the fuel gas compressor is used to return cargo vapour to shore, it shall be included in the ESD system when operating in this mode. - 2 These items of equipment can be omitted from these specific automatic shutdown initiators, provided the equipment inlets are protected against cargo liquid ingress. - 3 If the reliquefaction plant compressors are used for vapour return/shore line clearing, they shall be included in the ESD system when operating - in that mode.
+1 If the fuel gas compressor is used to return cargo vapour to shore, it shall be included in the ESD system when operating in this mode.

+- 3.21.7.4 The ESD control system shall be configured so as to enable the high-level testing required in 12.2.2, to be carried out in a safe and controlled manner.
+For the purpose of the testing, cargo pumps may be operated while the overflow control system is overridden.
+Procedures for level alarm testing and re-setting of the ESD system after completion of the high-level alarm testing shall be included in the operation manual. - 3.21.8 Additional shutdowns. - 3.21.8.1 The requirements of 3.5.2 to protect the cargo tank from external differential pressure may be fulfilled by using an independent low pressure trip to activate the ESD system, or, as minimum, to stop any cargo pumps or compressors. - 3.21.8.2 An input to the ESD system from the overflow control system required by 3.2, Part VIII "Instrumentation and Automation Systems" may be provided to stop any cargo pumps or compressors' running at the time a high level is detected, as this alarm may be due to inadvertent internal transfer of cargo from tank to tank.

+2 These items of equipment can be omitted from these specific automatic shutdown initiators, provided the equipment inlets are protected against cargo liquid ingress.

+3 If the reliquefaction plant compressors are used for vapour return/shore line clearing, they shall be included in the ESD system when operating in that mode in that mode.

-The sensors referred to in 3.1, Part VIII "Instrumentation and Automation Systems" may be used to close automatically the tank filling valve for the individual tank where the sensors are installed, as an alternative to closing the ESD valve referred to in 3.21.6.6.
-If this option is adopted, activation of the full ESD system shall be initiated when the high-level sensors in all the tanks to be loaded have been activated. - These items of equipment shall be designed not to restart upon recovery of main electric power and without confirmation of safe conditions. - 6 The override system permitted by 3.1, Part VIII "Instrumentation and Automation Systems" may be used at sea to prevent false alarms or shutdowns.
-When level alarms are overridden, operation of cargo pumps and the opening of manifold ESD valves shall be inhibited except when high-level alarm testing is carried out in accordance with 12.2.2 (see 3.21.7.4). - Cargo spray or stripping pumps used to supply forcing vaporizer may be excluded from the ESD system only when operating in that mode.
-Indirect refrigeration systems which form part of the reliquefaction plant do not need to be included in the ESD function if they employ an inert medium such as nitrogen in the refrigeration cycle. - Signal need not indicate the event initiating ESD. - Fusible plugs, electronic point temperature monitoring or area fire detection may be used for this purpose on deck. - Failure of hydraulic, electric or pneumatic power for remotely operated ESD valve actuators. - $\sqrt{-}$ Functional requirement. - N/A Not applicable.
+4 The sensors referred to in 3.1, Part VIII "Instrumentation and Automation Systems" may be used to close automatically the tank filling valve for the individual tank where the sensors are installed, as an alternative to closing the ESD valve referred to in 3.21.6.6.
+If this option is adopted, activation of the full ESD system shall be initiated when the high-level sensors in all the tanks to be loaded have been activated.

+5 These items of equipment shall be designed not to restart upon recovery of main electric power and without confirmation of safe conditions.

+6 The override system permitted by 3.1, Part VIII "Instrumentation and Automation Systems" may be used at sea to prevent false alarms or shutdowns.
+When level alarms are overridden, operation of cargo pumps and the opening of manifold ESD valves shall be inhibited except when high-level alarm testing is carried out in accordance with 12.2.2 (see 3.21.7.4).

+7 Cargo spray or stripping pumps used to supply forcing vaporizer may be excluded from the ESD system only when operating in that mode.
+Indirect refrigeration systems which form part of the reliquefaction plant do not need to be included in the ESD function if they employ an inert medium such as nitrogen in the refrigeration cycle.

+^{} Signal need not indicate the event initiating ESD.

+^{} Fusible plugs, electronic point temperature monitoring or area fire detection may be used for this purpose on deck.

+^{} Failure of hydraulic, electric or pneumatic power for remotely operated ESD valve actuators.

+$[\]sqrt{-}$ Functional requirement.

+N/A - Not applicable.